 Step 3– Place Your Adsense Blocks Properly

 There are plenty of tips on where to place your Google Adsense blocks.
 Do a little research and insert the ads in the effective places.
-You can insert Adsense in any WordPress theme but if you want to cut down on your research you can just look for an Adsense optimized theme.
+You can insert Adsense in any WordPress theme but if you want to cut down on your research you can just look for an Adsense optimized theme.- Here is a list of few optimised WordPress themes for you to choose from

 Obviously, you’ll need to add your Google Adsense published ID to your theme.
 If you don’t yet have a Google Adsense account, then create a few articles on your blog (half decent articles, I might add!) and apply.